LXShades/comp150-agile/README.md

 **Collaboration in serious game development: a case study**
 https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=1496993&CFID=997640959&CFTOKEN=28081807
 Chosen for: Generalistic detailed insight into collaboration in a team environment with particular socially-oriented examples, including voice recordings, demonstrating differences in roles, attitudes and creative conflict.
 Relevant to the question of agile development's applicability in creative development.
+*The   team   develops   serious games on the Flash platform [9]* (<-- context)
+*The   social   environment   is   friendly and   team   members   are   committed  to  learning from  each  other.* <-- Very important!
+Because it very much agrees with my standpoint!
+Therefore important.
+*Each team member needs to be aware of what others are doing.
+Without situational awareness, it would be  very  difficult  to  work  effectively  since  the  work  of  one  member  often  depends  on  the  completion  of  some  other  work  by  another member* - This study was conducted in an environment where team situational awareness was maximises--Agile accomodates this with standups.
+*Teams  with  high  role  diversity  benefit  more  from  collaboration.
+High role  diversity is  a  result  of  having  many  specialists.*
+*We  refer  to  this  as  working-in-pairs.
+Troubleshooting issues are easier to solve when working-in-pairs,  as  seen  in  this  exchange  between  the  GP  and  Lead Artist (LA): *
+*The  game  product  is  development  iteratively.
+The  game  concept  starts  vague,  but  becomes  increasingly  complex  and  refined  after  each  iteration  cycle.
+Through  iterative  refinement,  the  game  is  transformed  and  built  from  small  pieces  and  these  pieces  are  integrated  opportunistically  (537,  584,  2351). *

 **Software engineering senior design course: experiences with agile game development in a capstone project**
 https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=1984679&CFID=997640959&CFTOKEN=28081807